Our 2021 Metro Detroit Youth Arts Competition

 Please create a poem or piece of visual art inspired by one of these three ideas:

 * Visual art may be photography, painting, coloring, colored pencils, clay, mosaic, mixed media using new or recycled items, wire, sculpture and more.
-Please make sure it is family friendly, no toxic materials or language and your original piece.
+Please make sure it is family friendly, no toxic materials or inappropriate language and your original piece.

 Poetry may be written on paper, legibly, typed into an online document or videotaped and shared in a video of up to 90 seconds.
 Please make sure it is family friendly and your original work.

 After you’ve finished the first draft of your piece, ask your Mom, Dad, Grandma, neighbor who’s an artist and the writer or designer down the street to critique your work and help you make it even better.
 Then set it aside and look it over again and work on it some more.
-Just don’t miss our new deadline of Aug.
-11. After you are finished, photograph your work.
+Just don’t miss our deadline of June 27.
+After you are finished, photograph your work.
 It’s fine to use a phone camera but photograph in natural lighting and please crop the image before sending it to us.

 How to enter

 All entries was to be uploaded through our secure site and if you are under 18, your parent needs to sign your application.
-Please fill out the form by Aug.
-11.

 Winners in any category will receive a cash award and other prizes donated by local businesses.
 One piece will be chosen to be featured and printed on a future Mint greeting card.